9 Essential Technical Writing Skills Every Writer Must Possess (2024)

 - troubleshooting, repair, and replacement

-Since the technical writer essentially views the product as a black box, it is not required for them to be familiar with internal components, design aspects, etc. So if Facebook is the product you are writing FAQs for, you do not need to know that Facebook is written in PHP, C++ and more recently in D programming languages.
-You just need to have thorough knowledge on “How to post on Facebook”, “How to add friends”, and so on.
+Since technical writers view the product as a black box, it is not required for them to be familiar with internal components, design aspects, etc. Let’s take Facebook for example – you would need to know the FAQs for Facebook, but not that Facebook is written in PHP, C++, and D programming languages.
+You only need to have thorough knowledge on typical questions such as “how to post on Facebook”, “how to add friends”, etc.

 However, when it comes to technical documentation for software platforms, there is an added dimension of integrating with other software products.
-So in such cases, some amount of knowledge on the interfaces (Hardware interfaces / Software API) that the product exposes is essential.
+In these cases, some amount of knowledge on the interfaces (hardware interfaces, software API) that the product has is essential.

-Unlike entry-level software programmers, it is not easy for technical writers to switch from one business line to another.
-Simply because tech writers need to understand how products work, and products cannot work in isolation.
-They are often deployed as part of a larger solution in a business domain.
+Unlike entry-level software programmers, it is not easy for technical writers to switch from one industry to another.
+This is because tech writers need to understand how products work, and products cannot work in isolation.
+They are often deployed as part of a larger solution in an overall business industry domain area.

 Tech writers in many companies double up as UX (User Experience) engineers.
 The underlying skill required is: